BBN-Q/QGL/doc/index.md

 pip install -e .
 ```

-which will automatically fetch and install all of the requirements.
-If you are using
+which will automatically fetch and install all of the requirement packages.
+This process
-an anaconda python distribution, some of the requirements should be installed with
-"conda install".
+will execute the package requirements enumerated in setup.py.

 ## Examples: where to start <a name="Examples"></a>